LessLawn.com... when lawn isn't your ideal landscape

 • For guidance in building ponds lined with concrete or flexible liners or installing rigid preformed ponds, consult Water in the Garden, a colorful book with many diagrams and helpful tips.

-• Garden Paths evaluates many path materials and the moods they evoke, explains how to lay paths of each material, and provides a useful list of plants that grow well between pavers in various environments.
+• Garden Paths evaluates different path materials and the moods they evoke, explains how to lay paths of each material, and provides a useful list of plants that grow well between pavers in various environments.
 Most of the information about paths will apply to patios.

 Thanks for visiting http://www.LessLawn.com!

-All site contents © 2001-2006 Evelyn J. Hadden, except where noted.
+All site contents © 2001-2013 Evelyn J. Hadden, except where noted.
 All rights reserved.